 Your child may be ready to potty train at night if:

-- They’re pretty good at going to the bathroom regularly during the day, recognizing the signs they need to go, knowing what to do, and being able to get there in time.
+- They’re pretty good at going to the bathroom regularly during the day, recognizing the signs they need to go, knowing what to do, and being able to get to the toilet in time.

-- They only need to go to the bathroom every few hours and wake up dry after a nap.
-(Both are signals that they’re able to hold their pee for longer stretches of time.)
+- They only need to go to the bathroom every few hours and wake up with a dry diaper after nap time.
+(Both are signals that they’re able to hold their pee for longer stretches of time and that they may be ready for nighttime potty training.)

 - They stay dry through the night, especially if it happens a few nights in a row.